-Part love story, part how-to manual, part memoir, Be The Noodle shows readers how to find superpowers they never knew that had, stay sane, take comfort in sick humor, find compassion and become crazy-good caregivers, one of the most courageous jobs most of us never wanted or have ever been trained to do.
+Part love story, part how-to manual, part memoir, Be The Noodle shows readers how to find superpowers they never knew that had.
+The book covers how to stay sane, take comfort in sick humor, find compassion and become a crazy-good caregiver.
+It’s one of the most courageous jobs most of us never wanted or were never trained to do.

 Edited by Karin B. Miller

-The Cancer Poetry Project 2 drew more than 1,000 submissions from widely published poets, first-time poets and many poets in between who let us know we’re not alone in dealing with cancer.
+The Cancer Poetry Project 2 drew more than 1,000 submissions.
+From widely published poets to first-time poets and many poets in between, the authors let us know we’re not alone in dealing with cancer.
 The resulting anthology features the best 140 poems, plus the story and the people behind each.
-Men, women and children, all walks of life, all types of cancer experiences fill the pages of this anthology allowing for readers to find comfort, understanding and much more in just four chapters.
+Men, women and children, all walks of life, all types of cancer experiences fill the pages.
+This anthology allows readers to find comfort, understanding and much more in just four chapters.

 Bonus: God Will Carry You Through

 By Max Lucado

 Popular author and Pastor Max Lucado has discovered that everyone has a point in their lives that they must handle a serious event.
 Whether the loss of a loved one, marriage issues, illness, job loss or the stress of everyday life, people everywhere need the assurance that they will make it through.
 Using both scripture and personal testimonials as vehicles to deliver the messages to the readers, this book is rich in hope for finding peace and reassurance through whatever challenges you face.